 My boarding pass for my Singapore Airlines SQ917 flight back to Singapore.

-Once done, head over to the immigration counters to get stamped out of the Philippines, and get security-screened for a second time.
+Once done, I headed over to the immigration counters to get stamped out of the Philippines, and get security-screened for a second time.

 I arrived at the airport slightly earlier to gear myself out for the